Slim Thug

-Stayve Jerome Thomas (born September 8, 1980), better known by his stage name Slim Thug, is an American rapper.
-He initially gained mainstream attention for his contribution to the hit single by rapper Mike Jones, "Still Tippin'".
-In July 2005, he released his debut album Already Platinum, which reached number two on the Billboard 200 chart.
-That same year, he was featured on fellow Houston artist Beyoncé's 2005 single "Check on It" (alongside Bun B), which reached number one on the Billboard Hot 100, and won the MTV Video Music Award for Best R&B Video.
+Stayve Jerome Thomas (born September 8, 1980) better known by his stage name Slim Thug, is an American rapper.
+He gained mainstream attention for his guest performance alongside Paul Wall on Mike Jones' 2004 single "Still Tippin'".
+The following year, he guest appeared alongside Bun B on Beyoncé's 2005 single "Check on It"—which peaked atop the Billboard Hot 100 and won an MTV Music Video Award—and signed with Interscope Geffen A&M and the Neptunes' Star Trak Entertainment to release his debut studio album Already Platinum (2005).
+It peaked at number two on the Billboard 200 and was followed by his second album, Boss of All Bosses (2009), which peaked at number 15 as an independent release.

+Furthermore, Thomas guest appeared on Gwen Stefani's 2005 single "Luxurious", which peaked at number 21 on the Billboard Hot 100.

 Early life

 At age 17, he performed freestyle raps at local high school parties.
 He began his rap career with Swishahouse in the late 1990s.
 After realizing how much money he could make distributing his own mixtapes, he parted ways with Swishahouse on good terms and formed his own independent label, Boss Hogg Outlawz.
 Thomas bought two record stores and worked in real estate.
 Stayve attended Eisenhower High School.